-- Request that patients produce their appointment card or doctors letter with them, and confirm journey details prior to travel commencing. - Where patients have mislaid their appointment card, they shall be conveyed in accordance with the booked journey details. - Confirm that the patient is carrying any medication they require. - Unless medication may be required during the journey, mislaid medication shall not result in the Provider's refusal to convey the patient.

-- The Provider's personnel should ensure that, where appropriate, household appliances have been switched off, the premises are locked and the patients have their keys. - The Provider's personnel should help patients to put on outer garments, particularly during cold weather, and they will ensure that patient dignity is maintained at all times. - The Provider must ensure patients are not left unattended whilst negotiating steps or stairs when entering the vehicle. - 4.16.4 If a 'Patient Readiness Notification' is received, or the Provider arrives to collect a patient in accordance with the confirmed collection time, and the patient is not ready for collection from home or from a ward or department (despite having been confirmed as being ready to travel), the Provider's staff must: - Wait up as long as required, up to a maximum of 15 minutes, for the patient. - Note on the booking slip the reason for, and length of, the delay. - Arrange the re-booking of the patient's journey, as a Short Notice booking as appropriate. - 4.16.5 If any patient is found in a life-threatening situation the Provider must: - Immediately contact the Emergency Ambulance Service, using the 999 telephone system if appropriate. - Contact their controller/dispatcher, who shall in turn inform the patient's intended destination.
+- Request that patients produce their appointment card or doctors letter with them, and confirm journey details prior to travel commencing, where this is appropriate to the journey being undertaken. - Where patients have mislaid their appointment card, they shall be conveyed in accordance with the booked journey details. - Confirm that the patient is carrying any medication they require. - Unless medication may be required during the journey, mislaid medication shall not result in the Provider's refusal to convey the patient. - The Provider's personnel should ensure that, where appropriate, household appliances have been switched off, the premises are locked and the patients have their keys. - The Provider's personnel should help patients to put on outer garments, particularly during cold weather, and they will ensure that patient dignity is maintained at all times. - The Provider must ensure patients are not left unattended whilst negotiating steps or stairs when entering the vehicle. - 4.17.4 If a 'Patient Readiness Notification' is received, or the Provider arrives to collect a patient in accordance with the confirmed collection time, and the patient is not ready for collection from home or from a ward or department (despite having been confirmed as being ready to travel), the Provider's staff must: - Wait up as long as required, up to a maximum of 15 minutes, for the patient. - Note on the booking slip the reason for, and length of, the delay. - Arrange the re-booking of the patient's journey, as an 'On the Day' booking as appropriate. - 4.17.5 If any patient is found in a life-threatening situation the Provider must: - Immediately contact the Emergency Ambulance Service, using the 999 telephone system if appropriate. - 4.17.6 Contact their controller/dispatcher, who shall in turn inform the patient's intended destination - 4.17.7 On arrival at the patients home/destination Safeguarding - On arrival at the patient's home the crew should ensure that the environment is suitable for the patients to be left. - If the crew are unhappy about the patient surroundings they should contact control or ward for safeguarding advice ensure that they are following the Providers Safeguarding Procedure - If the crew have any major concerns they should contact the ward and either return the patient to the ward or to casualty whilst seeking further advice